nvidia-holoscan/holoscan-sdk/docs/examples/ping_custom_op.md

 if __name__ == "__main__":
     main()
 ```
-- The tx, mx, and rx operators are created in the `compose()` method on lines `32-34`.
+- The tx, mx, and rx operators are created in the `compose()` method on lines `4-6`.
-- The custom mx operator is created in exactly the same way as the built-in operators (line `33`), and configured with a "multiplier" parameter initialized to 3 which overrides the parameter's default value of 2 (line `19`).
+- The custom mx operator is created in exactly the same way as the built-in operators (line `5`), and configured with a "multiplier" parameter initialized to 3 which overrides the parameter's default value of 2 (in the `setup()` method).
-- The workflow is defined by connecting tx to mx, and mx to rx using `add_flow()` on lines `37-38`.
+- The workflow is defined by connecting tx to mx, and mx to rx using `add_flow()` on lines `9-10`.
 ````
 `````